 - The medication is already circulating at steady levels — your GLP-1 receptors are continuously activated whether you've just eaten or not.

-- Your stomach empties more slowly.
-Food stays put.
+- Your stomach empties more slowly after eating.
 Fullness lasts hours longer than it normally would.

 - Hunger between meals is dramatically reduced.
 You eat less at the next meal without consciously trying.